gwenwindflower/tbd/README.md

 ## Installation

 For the time being this project ideally requires `go`.
-When I've gotten test coverage up to a reasonable level and covered another dbt adapter or two, I'll set up a Homebrew tap.
+When I've gotten test coverage up to a reasonable level and covered another warehouse or two, I'll set up a Homebrew tap.
 In the meantime, you can install it with the following command:

 ```bash
 go install github.com/gwenwindflower/tbd@latest
 ```

+That's it!
+It's a single binary, so you can run it from anywhere.
+It has no dependencies on `dbt` itself, for maximum speed it operates directly with your warehouse, so you don't even need to have `dbt` installed to use it.
+That said, it _can_ leverage the profiles in your `~/.dbt/profiles.yml` file if you have them set up, so you can use the same connection information to save yourself some typing.

 You can also download the binary from the [releases page](https://github.com/gwenwindflower/tbd/releases) and add it to your PATH if you're comfortable with that.

+If you're looking for a way to rapidly scaffold your dbt project before you use this tool to build your sources and staging models, check out [copier-dbt](https://github.com/gwenwindflower/copier-dbt).

 ## Usage

-The tool has a lovely TUI interface that you can use by running the following command:
+The tool has a lovely TUI interface that will walk you through the necessary steps.
+You can run it with the following command:

 ```bash
 tbd
 ```

-It will walk you through inputting the necessary information to generate your `_sources.yml` and staging models for any schema you point it at.
+It will guide you through inputting the necessary information to generate your `_sources.yml` and staging models for any schema you point it at.
 The idea is you point it at your `raw` unmodeled schema(s), and it will generate the necessary files to get those models up and running in dbt.

 The output will be a directory with the following structure: